Help for iPhone

 Bandojo provides two visual cues for the start of beats and measures: the blinking of the dots near the center of the Melody Palette (known as the Rhythm Beat Indicator and Measure Indicator), and the changing values of the Cycle:Measure:Beat label to the left of the Accompaniment Progress Indicator, which appears above the Melody Palette when an accompaniment is playing.

-Right side of screen: Tap on the Instruments tab to open a menu of the available musical instruments, then tap on your selection to play the melody on the Melody Palette.
+Right side of screen: Tap on the Instruments List icon (a violin) to open a menu of the available musical instruments, then tap on your selection.
+It will become the instrument with which melodies are played on the Melody Palette.
 Scroll for additional instruments.
-Most are melodic instruments whose pitch is determined by which button on the Melody Palette is played, where that mapping is controlled by the Melody Range and Pitch Map as described below.
+Most are melodic instruments whose pitch is determined by which button on the Melody Palette is played, where the mapping to scale degree and octave register is controlled by the Melody Range and the Pitch Map as described previously.
+(The further mapping from these to pitch is determined by the current scale, tuning and tonic.)

 Bandojo provides two non-melodic instruments, which are exceptions to this behavior: